-1Minimum monitoring frequency may be used as a guide for developing alternative Sampling and Analysis Plans implemented by individual growers.
+1Minimum monitoring frequency may be used as a guide for developing alternative Sampling and Analysis Plans implemented by individual growers or approved third-party programs, subject to Executive Officer approval.

 2Pesticide list may be modified based on specific pesticide use in Central Coast Region.
 Analytes on this list must be reported, at a minimum.